ucan-wg/ts-ucan/README.md

  `att`, Attenuation, a list of resources and capabilities that the ucan grants.

- `aud`, Audience, the ID of who it's intended for.
+ `aud`, Audience, the DID of who it's intended for.

  `exp`, Expiry, unix timestamp of when the jwt is no longer valid.

  `fct`, Facts, an array of extra facts or information to attach to the jwt.

- `iss`, Issuer, the ID of who sent this.
+ `iss`, Issuer, the DID of who sent this.

  `nbf`, Not Before, unix timestamp of when the jwt becomes valid.

  `prf`, Proof, an optional nested token with equal or greater privileges.

  ### Signature
- A signature (using `alg`) of the base64 encoded header and payloaded concatenated together and delimited by `.`
+ A signature (using `alg`) of the base64 encoded header and payload concatenated together and delimited by `.`

 ## Build params
 Use `ucan.build` to help in formatting and signing a ucan.
 It takes the following parameters